appfactorysrl/aqua-ad-widget/README.md

 - `zoneId`: Numeric ID of the ad zone (required)
 - `width`: Widget width (optional, default: 300)
 - `height`: Widget height (optional, default: 250)
-- `baseUrl`: Revive server base URL (optional, uses AquaConfig.setDefaultBaseUrl if not specified)
+- `baseUrl`: Revive server base URL (optional, uses AquaConfig.setDefaultBaseUrl if not specified, default: http://servedby.aqua-adserver.com/asyncspc.php)
 - `location`: Current page URL (optional, uses AquaConfig.setDefaultLocation if not specified)
 - `ratio`: Aspect ratio for the widget (optional, default: 16/9).
 Used when width is specified or when taking 100% container width
 - `autoGrow`: When true, uses the actual ad dimensions to set the aspect ratio (optional, default: false)